herenhuang/myplace/QUIZ_TEMPLATE.md

 {
-  "firstWord": "chosen word from first list", "secondWord": "chosen word from second list", "reasoning": "2-3 sentence explanation.
+  "firstWord": "chosen word from first list", "secondWord": "chosen word from second list", "tagline": "A punchy, evocative subtitle that makes them feel SEEN (e.g., 'You've got 3 backup plans for your backup plans' or 'Everyone knows you before they ask')", "reasoning": "2-3 sentence explanation.
 ONLY use the exact combination [FirstWord SecondWord] - do NOT create any other names.", "alternatives": [
     {"firstWord": "word1", "secondWord": "word1", "reason": "Brief reason"},